One star trap, one ring net, or one pot is considered one unit of gear. The maximum number of units of gear that may be fished per person is:

 Not all shellfish gear sold in Washington meet the specifications shown on this page.
 Verify that your pot meets these requirements prior to use.

-To report lost shellfish gear, use the online reporting tool or call WDFW at 855-542-3935.
+To report lost shellfish gear, use the online reporting tool.
 If we can recover your gear and it is properly identified, we will attempt to return it.
 Do not attempt to salvage lost shellfish gear in Hood Canal without first getting a permit from the WDFW Enforcement Program at 360-902-2936.